 Certainly, troubleshooting and technical support for infrastructure are traditional responsibilities that IT teams will perform.
 But new skills like integrating third party applications, cloud languages, and service-oriented architecture are popping up that will demand the attention of more specialized IT professionals.

-In conjunction, the versatility of SaaS and the organization of a media library make for powerful tandem.
-If you are ready to test drive a SaaS media library, give Flight a try with a free trial today.
+In conjunction, the versatility of SaaS and the organization of a media library make for a powerful team.